 The landscape capacity of the PA ONL Queenstown Bay Environs for a range of activities is set out below.

-Commercial recreational activities – limited landscape capacity for small scale and low-key activities that integrate with, and complement/enhance, existing recreation features and activities; are located to optimise the screening and/or camouflaging benefit of natural landscape elements (where appropriate); designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; and enhance public access; and protects the area’s ONL values;.
+Commercial recreational activities – limited landscape capacity for small scale and low-key activities that integrate with, and complement/enhance, existing recreation features and activities; are located to optimise the screening and/or camouflaging benefit of natural landscape elements (where appropriate); designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; and enhance public access; and protects the area’s ONL values.

 Visitor accommodation and tourism related activities – no landscape capacity.